 Applies to: SQL Server 2016 R Services, SQL Server 2017 Machine Learning Services

 Package management using T-SQL

-The database administrator is responsible for setting up roles and adding users to the roles, to control who has permission to add or remove R packages from the SQL Server environment.
-New roles were added to SQL Server to support managing permissions over packages and to enable sharing of packages.
+The database administrator is responsible for setting up roles and adding users to the roles.
+Through roles, the database administrator can control who has permission to add or remove R packages from the SQL Server environment, and can audit package installation.

 Database roles for package management

 The following new database roles support secure installation and R package management in SQL Server:

 rpkgs-users: Allows users to use any shared packages that were installed by members of the

 rpkgs-private: Provides access to shared packages with the same permissions as the